 - Pursuing Ph.D.
 Marine Science

-Dissertation: Water clarity and suspended particle dynamics in Chesapeake Bay: local effects of oyster aquaculture, large scale processes, and long-term controls.
+Dissertation: Water clarity in Chesapeake Bay: local effects, large scale processes, and long-term controls.

 - M.S.
 Oceanography, University of Alaska Fairbanks, 2015.